-Rwanda is a landlocked country in the eastern part of Africa, Rwanda was nicknamed ‘the land of thousand hills’ due to the fact the country is mostly mountainous and its Akagera National Park also has fair share of these mountainous terrains.
+Rwanda is a landlocked country in the eastern part of Africa, Rwanda, was nicknamed ‘the land of thousand hills’ due to the fact the country is mostly mountainous and its Akagera National Park also has fair share of these mountainous terrains.
 These highlands offer breathtaking views over the several lakes and swamps including the great Lake Ihema.

-Another park in Rwanda is Nyungwe Forest National Park located in the northwestern part of the country bordering Burundi in the west, Democratic Republic of Congo and Lake Kivu to the west.
-The Forest is probably the best preserved montane forest in East and central Africa.
-In addition to that Nyungwe Forest national park is the largest concentration of primates in the country. it is home to chimpanzees and other types of primates like; owl faced monkeys, L’Hoest’s monkey, Red-tailed monkey reported however unverified sightings of golden monkeys.
+Another park in Rwanda is Nyungwe Forest National Park located in the northwestern part of the country bordering Burundi in the west, Democratic Republic of Congo, and Lake Kivu to the west.
+The Forest is probably the best-preserved montane forest in East and Central Africa.
+In addition to that Nyungwe Forest national park is the largest concentration of primates in the country. it is home to chimpanzees and other types of primates like; owl-faced monkeys, L’Hoest’s monkey, Red-tailed monkey reported however unverified sightings of golden monkeys.

-The park is located in a water catchment area, over 60% of it is found in water and most importantly it is the source of many Africa’s great rivers.
+The park is located in a water catchment area, over 60% of it is found in water and most importantly it is the source of many of Africa’s great rivers.
 The park is also a home for a variety of bird species and stated to be the most important site for conservation and biodiversity in the country by birdlife international.
 The park is believed to be home to over 280 bird species and 25 of which are endemic.